 So yes, give us Movember and we’ll take care of it all: finances, health, time and the MEN.

 I rest my case.

-P.S: I support the cause & if a moustache can save a life or enlighten a mind I’m all for it.
+P.S: I support the cause & if a mustache can save a life or enlighten a mind I’m all for it.
 So keep calm and grow on!
-Come on, we all can sport both a moustache and a sense of humour, can’t we?
+Come on, we all can sport both a mustache and a sense of humor.
+Can’t we?